 Here's what this article will cover:

-- Why should you get a software engineer job at Facebook?
+- What does it take to get a software engineer job at Facebook?

-- How to get a job at Facebook?
+- How can you get a job at Facebook?

-- Here are some important tips to crack the Facebook coding interview
+- Important tips to crack the Facebook coding interviews

 - The Facebook Technical Interview Process

 - Pro Tips to crack the Facebook onsite interview

 We don’t really have to spell out the reasons to work at Facebook.
 Especially if you are reading this post.

 But, broadly speaking, here are some of the reasons why software engineers and developers prefer to work at Facebook and why it’s one of the most sough-after tech employers in the world.

 The average compensation for software developers at Facebook is over $100,000.
 This is 50% above the national average.
 Compensations exponentially increase for senior developer and management positions.
 So, if you really want to rake it in, Facebook is an incredible place to work.